Quick ratio = 2.5; what does this mean?

 E. discretionary cost.

-Answer: A. semi variable cost.
+A. step-fixed cost.

 Each of Davidson's production managers (annual salary cost, $45,000) can oversee 60,000 machine hours of manufacturing activity.
 Thus, if the company has 50,000 hours of manufacturing activity, one manager is needed; for 75,000 hours, two managers are needed; for 125,000 hours, three managers are needed; and so forth.
 Davidson's salary cost can best be described as a: